 By Faye Martins

-When you take a hatha yoga teacher training course, you meet people of all kinds, but they have one physical aspect in common.
+How do teachers build strength?
+When you take a Hatha Yoga teacher training course, you meet people of all kinds, but they have one physical aspect in common.
 Usually, hatha practitioners are deceptively strong and people who don’t practice wonder how it’s done.
 Although, there are many asanas to choose from let’s look at two of them that almost everyone can do and both of them are in the Sun Salutation series (Surya Namaskar).

 Downward dog might be the iconic asana for yoga.
 Many people have seen or heard about the pose in some context.
 It’s often the go-to image that is commonly associated with yoga.
 Those of us who practice on a regular basis know that there is much more to yoga training than downward dog, but it is a valuable and worthwhile pose that is deserving of at least some recognition.

-Young toddlers often naturally assume a downward dog-like pose when they begin to explore how their bodies move and what they can do.
+Young toddlers build strength often. because they naturally assume a downward dog-like pose when they begin to explore how their bodies move and what they can do.
 When adults get their bodies into similar positions, it probably looks the same but a lot more is going on within the body than meets the eye.

 To properly perform downward dog, remember to place the hands firmly at the edge of your mat with your arms shoulder-width apart.
 Your feet should be hip-width apart with the ultimate goal of pressing the heels into the mat.
 Rest your weight evenly between the hands and the legs, pressing your spine up towards the ceiling.